Neuberg Abbey: Architecture

-Abbey church
+Abbey Church

-Construction on the monumental High Gothic hall church began about 1330 and was not completed until the reign of Frederick III, in 1496.
+Construction on the monumental sandstone High Gothic hall church began about 1330 and was not completed until the reign of Frederick III, in 1496.
 The roof-timbers from the first half of the 15th century contain more than 1100 m³ of larch wood and constitute the largest and most important construction of this sort in the German-speaking world.
-The church interior is dominated by the Baroque high altar, dating from 1612.
-The life-size sandstone statue of the "Neuberger Madonna" and several side-altars date from the Gothic period.
+The nine-bayed church interior is dominated by the Baroque high altar, dating from 1612.
+It contains ten further altars, nine of which are baroque and one gothic.